-ILEAD…pronounced like Homer’s “Iliad” and an acronym of Institute for Lifelong Education at Dartmouth…was founded in November, 1990 by 38 members of the Upper Valley intrigued with the “idea of continued learning.”
-ILEAD founders relished the challenge of their own self-administered and peer-taught discussion programs.
-By 2010, the 20th anniversary of ILEAD, over 25,700 people have participated in the institutes programs.
+The Osher Institute for Lifelong Learning at Dartmouth (Osher@Dartmouth) was established by the College as the Institute for Lifelong Education at Dartmouth (ILEAD) in November 1990 by 38 members of the Upper Valley intrigued with the “idea of continued learning.”
+The founders relished the challenge of their own self-administered and peer-taught discussion programs.
+By 2010, the 20th anniversary of Osher@Dartmouth, over 25,700 people have participated in the institutes programs.

 Our Study Leaders come from a wide variety of backgrounds and professions.
 We've enjoyed classes taught by seasoned professors from the Dartmouth campus, as well as visiting experts in art, literature, politics, and science.
 These wonderful volunteers contribute their time and expertise free of charge!

 Osher@Dartmouth members can also become Study Leaders in courses of their own design.
 If you have passion for any topic, our Study Leader mentors will help guide you through the process of creating a course proposal and bringing it to life during one of our three terms.